-You’re searching for bff kresby lahke because you want something simple and easy to follow.
-That’s exactly what I’m here to help with.
+You’re searching for bff kresby lahke because you want something simple and easy to follow—and that’s exactly what I’m here to help with.

 You’ll learn a basic drawing technique, and you’ll get ideas for personalization.
 And I’ll answer some common drawing questions too.